Author of Be Ready for Anything and Bloom Where You’re Planted online course

 Some of that gear was fantastic.
 Some of it was terrible.
 And you might be surprised at what worked and what didn’t.

 Now, for the products I didn’t like, I’m not going to name names and bash them.
 Simply because they didn’t work for us doesn’t mean they’re 100% garbage.
 I’ll just explain what I disliked about them and you can decide for yourself if that’s a problem you’d have also.
 You also have to consider that we were using this gear in a specific set of circumstances and your circumstances might be different.
+There are some excellent survival gear lists out there like this one which recommends items that go right along with what we discovered during the course.

 As well, you may have far more experience than I and using these things might be a piece of cake.
 This article probably isn’t for you – it’s probably more for folks who aren’t big-time outdoor survival gurus.